MissVeronica/um-cover-photo-selection/README.md

 4. Save the selection and the new Cover Photo will be displayed
 5. Administrators can also select Cover Photo for all Users via the User Profile Cog Wheel
 6. Pressing X in the dropdown right corner will clear Cover Photo and the old User selection of private Photo will be used.
+7. Users will still have the option of uploading their own Cover Photos.

 ## Translations or Text changes
 1. Use the "Say What?" plugin with text domain ultimate-member